wearefine/fae/docs/usage.md

 add_column :comments, :post_id, :integer
 ```

-* in the objects model you need to set the relationship to :static_page, with the class_name for the Page object.
+* in the objects model you need to set the relationship to `:static_page`, with the `class_name` for the Page object.

 ```ruby